weecology/lab-manual/UF-Policies:-PCARDS.md

 > If you are traveling, make sure you fill in the TAR # for your trip on the Pcard invoice.
 This can be found in myUFL -> Main Menu -> My Self Service -> Travel and Expense -> Travel Authorizations -> View.

+> If you buy fuel for a rental car, you need to put the rental agreement number on the PCard invoice.

 Did you lose your receipt?
 Sigh.
 Proceed to step 5.

 5) Uh, I lost my receipt.